 - Waters of the Persian Gulf, Arabian Sea and Red Sea

 - Airspace above the locations listed above.

-If you served in any of these areas and now suffer from a skin rash or skin condition for which you are receiving medical care and you think was caused by your exposure to a burn pit smoke, you may be eligible for VA benefits.
+If you served in any of these areas and now suffer from a skin rash or skin condition for which you are receiving medical care and you think was caused by your exposure to a burn pit smoke, you may be eligible for VA benefits such as skin condition compensation.
 However, whether the VA will provide benefits for an illness linked to burn pit exposure is determined on a case-by-case basis.
 So, it is important that you provide the VA with as much evidence as possible to connect your skin condition to your military service.